Get the competitive advantage you need to get to the top of your 1L class

-This package covers the tools needed for all required 1L courses: Civil Procedure, Constitutional Law, Contracts, Criminal Law, Real Property and Torts.
+This package covers the tools needed for all required 1L courses, including Civil Procedure, Constitutional Law, Contracts, Criminal Law, Real Property and Torts.

-BARBRI Law Preview has partnered with LexisNexis – the nation’s leading provider of online legal research.
-LexisNexis’ team of attorney-instructors introduce students to the nuances of online legal research.
+BARBRI Law Preview has partnered with LexisNexis – the nation’s leading provider of online legal research to teach a one-day legal writing and research workshop.
+During this workshop, LexisNexis’ team of attorney-instructors introduce students to the nuances of online legal research.

-After the class, BARBRI Law Preview students receive their own personal Lexis Advance accounts that would allow them to practice their online legal research skills in the weeks prior to law school.
+After the workshop, BARBRI Law Preview each student receives their own personal Lexis Advance account that allows them to practice their online legal research skills in the weeks prior to law school.